Maluzzz/contact_list/contacts-app/README.md

   <h1 align="center">World Agenda 🌍️</h3>

   <p align="left">
-    Frontend of contact list.
-Made using React, Typescript and Bulma.js
+    This is the Frontend of the contact list.
+    It is made using React, Typescript and Bulma.js
     <br />
   </p>
   <p>
-    <a href="https://github.com/Maluzzz/contact_list/tree/main/back">Back Readme </a>
+    <a href="https://github.com/Maluzzz/contact_list/tree/main/back">Backend Readme </a>
     ·
-    <a href="https://github.com/Maluzzz/contact_list/tree/main/contacts-app">Front Readme</a>
+    <a href="https://github.com/Maluzzz/contact_list/tree/main/contacts-app">Frontend Readme</a>
     <br/>
        <a href="https://contacts-app-maaluuz.vercel.app/">
-     Try Live on Heroku! </a>
+     Try the World Agenda on Heroku! </a>
     </p>
 </div>
 <hr/>

 ## What Did I use?

-This section list frameworks & libraries used to bootstrap the project.
+Frameworks & libraries used to bootstrap the project:

 * [React.js](https://reactjs.org/)
 * [Typescript](https://www.typescriptlang.org/)